lpsinger/userguide/analysis/superevents.rst

    preferred over single-interferometer events.
 3. In the case of multiple CBC events with the same number of participating interferometers, the event with the highest :term:`SNR` is preferred.
-In the case of multiple Burst events, the event with the lowest false alarm rate (FAR) is preferred.
+In the case of multiple Burst events, the event with the lowest :term:`FAR` is preferred.

 See also the :ref:`preferred event selection flow chart
 <gwcelery.tasks.superevents:Selection of the preferred event>` in our software